 During Imperial China, there was a simple bowl dish borne out of careful preparation and exotic taste that held such significance in people’s palate.
-The delicacy was rare and beyond delectable, which made the populace, from the commoners to the emperors, fancy it as a staple on their tables on weddings, banquets, and other special gatherings.
+The delicacy was rare and beyond delectable, which made the populace, from commoners to emperors, fancy it as a staple on their tables during weddings, banquets, and other special gatherings.

 Considered as one of the eight treasured foods from the sea, this soup—the shark’s fin soup—became a cornerstone of Chinese cuisine.